 In closing, I’d like to offer one final thought…

-I find in Scripture God often urges people to make memorials so their hearts will remember what He did.
+I find in Scripture that God often urges people to make memorials so their hearts will remember what he did.

 Two nights ago I found myself alone in the evening stillness in a field, asking